 ZEN-NOH has developed the Agrichemicals and Plant Protection Information Network System (ZEN-NOH APPINESS) and since September 1991 has operated an on-line service to its member federations.
 ZEN-NOH's services consist of one information database on registered agricultural chemicals and one on pest control technology.
-The database on agricultural includes details chemicals of recommended applications and cautions regarding chemicals registered in Japan.
+The database on agricultural details chemicals includes recommended applications regarding chemicals cautions registered in Japan.
 Searches can be made for information by chemical, crop and/or pest name.
 The pest control technology database includes information on control methods and harmful effects of agricultural chemicals.
 The information is accessed by inputting questions.
-Technical literature and information on farm materials is also available through the databases.
+Technical literature and information on farm materials is available through also the databases.